GlaireDaggers/ReliableNetcode.NET/README.md

 # ReliableNetcode.NET
-A pure managed C# socket agnostic reliability layer inspired by reliable.io and yojimbo ReliableNetcode.NET provides a simple and easy-to-use reliability layer designed for use in games built on unreliable UDP connections.
+A pure managed C# socket agnostic reliability layer inspired by reliable.io and yojimbo.

+ReliableNetcode.NET provides a simple and easy-to-use reliability layer designed for use in games built on unreliable UDP connections.
 It is a great fit for use with [Netcode.IO.NET](https://github.com/KillaMaaki/Netcode.IO.NET), my C# port of Glenn Fiedler's secure UDP communication protocol, but it can also be used with any other system you want.

 # Features